superhero1/ffritz/README-APP.md

 	- List services
 - ffservice status
 	- Show status of all services
+- ffservice running
+	- Exit code is 0/1/2 depending on whether the service is running, not running or the status is unknown respectively.

 Most user editable configuration files for these services are located below